 240 – This is also called the dairy or sanitary finish.
 When you use a 240 grit belt, you can buff out the ridges in a way that bacteria cannot grow in the crevices.
 These are often seen as the surfaces for food service industries.

-320 – Known as the finish also known as the #7 finish.
-This creates a bright appearance with minimum haze.
-These are buffed before known as a flawless buff.
-This will create a mirror finish, which is where you start being able to see minor reflections in the metal.
+320 – Also known as the #7 finish, this creates a bright appearance with minimum haze.
+These are buffed before, known as a flawless buff.
+This will create a mirror finish with minor reflections in the metal.

 Mirror Buffed – This is buffed to such an extent that you can see a mirror reflection through the steel.